donphi/human-loop-hypothesis/data_ingestion/ukb_journals_extraction/README.md

 - Check download progress in real-time in the terminal
 - View detailed logs in the `logs/` directory
-- Access downloaded files in the `data/` directory, organized by file type
+- Access downloaded files in the `data/` directory:
+  - `data/pdf/` - PDFs downloaded directly from the source
+  - `data/sci_pdf/` - PDFs downloaded through Sci-Hub
 - Review download statistics in `logs/download_stats.json`
+- Check Sci-Hub specific logs in `data/sci_pdf/logs/`

 ---